bgamari/ghc-debug/call-for-participation.md

 ## Intermediate: Implement closure timestamps

 `ClosurePtr`s are only valid in the current pause window.
-Information about the current pause window should be tracked
+Information about the current pause window should be tracked and the API should enforce you can only lookup pointers from the current generation.

 ## Intermediate: Integrate `haxl`

 It will be much more efficient if we can batch together non-dependent requests to decode closures.
 However, it is much more convenient to provide an API which performs an individual request.
-The `haxl` library is designed to solve this problem so it would be good to implement support for it.
+The [`haxl`](http://hackage.haskell.org/package/haxl) library is designed to solve this problem so it would be good to implement support for it.

 The `RequestClosures` request already supports requesting multiple closures at once so